 Comparative Negligence States:

-In states that follow the comparative negligence doctrine (either pure or modified), the pedestrian’s ability to recover damages is determined based on their degree of fault.
-In pure comparative negligence states, the pedestrian can still recover damages even if they are mostly at fault, but their award will be reduced by their percentage of fault.
-In modified comparative negligence states, the pedestrian can only recover damages if they are less than 50% (or 51%, depending on the state) at fault.
-If they are 50% (or 51%) or more at fault, they may not recover damages.
+In states that follow the comparative negligence doctrine (pure or modified), the pedestrian’s ability to recover damages is determined based on their fault.
+In pure comparative negligence states, the pedestrian can still recover damages even if they are mostly at fault, but their percentage of fault will reduce their award.
+In modified comparative negligence states, pedestrians can only recover damages if they are less than 50% (or 51%, depending on the state) at fault.
+They may not recover damages if they are 50% (or 51%) or more at fault.

 Ultimately, if you were found partially at fault for the accident that caused your injuries, your rights will depend on the state you live in, as each state follows different rules on contributory negligence.

-Q: What if I was hit by a hit-and-run driver?
+What if a hit-and-run driver hit me?
 Can a pedestrian accident lawyer still help me?

 If you were injured by a hit-and-run driver, you may still be able to recover compensation.
 Your pedestrian accident attorney can help you explore options such as filing a claim with your own insurance company.
 We can also assist in locating the at-fault driver even if they fled the scene.

 A: The statute of limitations for pedestrian-involved accidents varies from state to state.
-In Pennsylvania, for example, you have two years from the date of the pedestrian accident to file a pedestrian accident claim.
+For example, in some states, you have two years from the date of the pedestrian accident to file a pedestrian accident claim.
 Although two years may seem like a long time, the longer you wait to file a lawsuit, the harder it will be to reach a successful outcome.

-Contact a Pedestrian Accident Lawyer at Munley Law Personal Injury Attorneys Today
+Contact the Pedestrian Accident Attorneys at Munley Law Today

-When you hire our accident lawyers, we will send investigators to the scene of your accident to examine the location and preserve evidence.
+When you hire Munley Law, we will send investigators to the scene of your accident to examine the location and preserve evidence.
 We utilize top engineering experts and accident reconstruction specialists to build a winning pedestrian accident case for you.

 Take the first step in hiring a pedestrian accident attorney at Munley Law.
 If you or someone you love were hit by a car or other motor vehicle, contact us for a free consultation.
 We do not collect a fee unless we win your pedestrian accident case.